Everything your organisation needs to know about marine fares

 Can I book marine fares online?

-Traditionally, marine tickets have been booked offline by contacting your travel management provider, as booking marine tickets requires a broader range of skills, such as combining airlines, knowledge of transit airport requirements and, nowadays, Covid restrictions.
+Traditionally, marine tickets have been booked offline by contacting your travel management provider, as booking marine tickets requires a broader range of skills, such as combining airlines, knowledge of transit airport requirements.

 Why were marine fares created?